AshridgeTechnologies/elemento/stories/Backlog.md

 - If use an element's own name in one of it's formulas, blows up app - can happen while editing eg ItemSet Board uses a Data called BoardItems in its Items
 - If set Item Set items to a literal array, get continuous re-render as it is a different array instance each time
 - Preview hangs on to old versions of imported functions even after reload of project and reload frame
-- P1: Runtime errors in actions give no clue that they have even occurred, let alone where or what
 - P1: Code generation can fail if start line with brackets and no semi-colon on prev line, in addReturnStatement eg CleanPunctuation
 - Uploading file does not copy to client files
 - Formula error in app bar kills the preview
-- Still occasional failures to build the latest version - one missing char
 - Preview cannot reload named pages - service worker gives 404
 - Runtime blow-up if dereference null in formula
 - TrueFalse readOnly does not work